 Issues of Law are Easier to Win on Than Issues of Fact

-An injured employee stands a far better chance of winning on appeal if the employee can show legal error rather than implicitly acknowledging that the Judge understood the law but nonetheless got the facts wrong.
+An injured employee stands a far better chance of winning on appeal if the employee can show a legal error rather than implicitly acknowledging that the Judge understood the law but nonetheless got the facts wrong.

-For example, an injured employee stands a far better chance of getting a reversal and a de novo examination by the Court of Appeal on an ability to return to work issue by arguing that failure to consider certain evidence is legal error, than by arguing that the facts demonstrate that the claimant could not return to work and the Judge erred by finding to the contrary.
+For example, an injured employee stands a far better chance of getting a reversal and a de novo examination by the Court of Appeal on an ability to return to work issue by arguing that failure to consider certain evidence is legal error than by arguing that the facts demonstrate that the claimant could not return to work and the Judge erred by finding to the contrary.